 Why hamstring your entire system for the early convenience of having a streamer “built-in”?

 Unfortunately for early Sonos adopters, the reality of this situation was put in sharp focus in January when the company made their announcement.
 The senior director of global communications and sustainability at Sonos was forced to admit that customers should recycle older models (some released as late as 2015) “because they truly are reaching the end of their useful life.”
 Needless to say, Sonos customers were not happy.

 . . . because they truly are reaching the end of their useful life.

 Our recommendation- invest in your home’s audio with good speakers, good amplifiers, and a system that allows you to select what you want to hear where you want to hear it.
 Add sources, including music streamers, that you can enjoy for years but also don’t mind replacing should new tech or new features come along that you really want.

 By the way, just how inconvenient is it to add a separate music streamer?
 Use a cable to connect its audio “out” to an audio “in” on your home audio system.
 Then, plug it into an electrical outlet and follow the instructions to connect it to your home’s WiFi network.
-Actually, that last step is the same as for a built-in streamer.
-In other words, it’s really not that difficult, nor that different.
+Actually, that last step is the same for built-in streamers.
+In other words, it’s not difficult nor that different.

-Yes, it would be more convenient if we were to build music streamers into our whole-house audio systems.
-It just doesn’t make sense to do so.
+It may initially be more convenient if we were to build music streamers into our whole-house audio systems; it just doesn’t make sense to do so.
 Invest in the baby.
 Throw out the bathwater when it gets cold or dirty.